 View Related Products by Product Action

-Keywords: Memantine hydrochloride, supplier, NMDA, antagonists, ion, channel, site, glutamate, receptors, N-Methyl-D-Aspartate, iGluR, ionotropic, NMDA, Receptors, NMDA, Receptors, Tocris Bioscience
+Keywords: Memantine hydrochloride, Memantine hydrochloride supplier, NMDA, antagonists, ion, channel, site, glutamate, receptors, N-Methyl-D-Aspartate, iGluR, ionotropic, Receptors, 0773, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Memantine hydrochloride include: